RecList/reclist/README.rst

 *RecList* is an open source library providing behavioral, "black-box" testing for recommender systems.
 Inspired by the pioneering work of
 `Ribeiro et al. 2020 <https://aclanthology.org/2020.acl-main.442.pdf>`__ in NLP, we introduce a general plug-and-play procedure to scale up behavioral testing, with an easy-to-extend interface for custom use cases.
+While quantitative metrics over held-out data points are important, a lot more tests are needed for recommenders to properly function in the wild and not erode our confidence in them: for example, a model may boast an accuracy improvement over the entire dataset, but actually be significantly worse than another on rare items or new users; or again, a model that correctly recommends HDMI cables as add-on for shoppers buying a TV, may also wrongly recommend TVs to shoppers just buying a cable.

-*RecList* ships with some popular datasets and ready-made behavioral tests: check the `paper <https://arxiv.org/abs/2111.09963>`__ for more details on the relevant literature and the philosophical motivations behind the project.
+*RecList* goal is operationalize these important behavioral intuitions into a practical packages for testing research and production model, in a more nuanced way, but without requiring custom code and boilerplate when not necessary.
+To streamline comparisons between existing models, *RecList* ships with popular datasets and ready-made behavioral tests: check the `paper <https://arxiv.org/abs/2111.09963>`__ for more details on the relevant literature and the philosophical motivations behind the project.

 If you are not familiar with the library, we suggest first taking our small tour to get acquainted with the main abstractions through ready-made models and public datasets.